Impressionism: Critical response to Impressionism

 "Impression—I was certain of it.
 I was just telling myself that, since I was impressed, there had to be some impression in it ... and what freedom, what ease of workmanship!
 Wallpaper in its embryonic state is more finished than that seascape."

-Claude Monet, Woman with a Parasol – Madame Monet and Her Son (Camille and Jean Monet), 1875, National Gallery of Art, Washington, D.C.

 The term Impressionist quickly gained favour with the public.
 It was also accepted by the artists themselves, even though they were a diverse group in style and temperament, unified primarily by their spirit of independence and rebellion.
-They exhibited together—albeit with shifting membership—eight times between 1874 and 1886.
+They exhibited together regardless of shifting membership eight times between 1874 and 1886.
 The Impressionists' style, with its loose, spontaneous brushstrokes, would soon become synonymous with modern life.
 Monet, Sisley, Morisot, and Pissarro may be considered the "purest" Impressionists, in their consistent pursuit of an art of spontaneity, sunlight, and colour.
 Degas rejected much of this, as he believed in the primacy of drawing over colour and belittled the practice of painting outdoors.
 Renoir turned away from Impressionism for a time during the 1880s, and never entirely regained his commitment to its ideas. Édouard Manet, although regarded by the Impressionists as their leader, never abandoned his liberal use of black as a colour (while Impressionists avoided its use and preferred to obtain darker colours by mixing), and never participated in the Impressionist exhibitions.
 He continued to submit his works to the Salon, where his painting Spanish Singer had won a 2nd class medal in 1861, and he urged the others to do likewise, arguing that "the Salon is the real field of battle" where a reputation could be made.